Portuguese Guinea: Later colonial period

 Britain's interest in the Upper Guinea region declined with the end of the British slave trade in 1807 and became focused on Sierra Leone after the Boloma Island settlement was abandoned.
 At the start of the 19th century, the Portuguese felt reasonably secure in Bissau and regarded the neighboring coastline as their own.
 Their control was tenuous: for much of the 19th century the Portuguese presence in Guinea was mainly limited to the rivers of Guinea, the settlements of Bissau, Cacheu and Ziguinchor (the last now in Senegal).
-Elsewhere it was preserved, with little official assistance, by local Creole people and Cape Verde islanders, who owned small plantations (Pontus).
+Elsewhere it was preserved, with little official assistance, by local Creole people and Cape Verde islanders, who owned small plantations.

 The existence of plantations run by the French and Senegalese brought a risk of French claims south of the Casamance River.
 After the Berlin Conference of 1885 introduced the principle of effective occupation, negotiations with France led to the loss of the valuable Casamance region to French West Africa.
 In exchange, the French agreed to Portuguese Guinea's boundaries.

+Portugal occupied half a dozen coastal or river bases, controlling some maritime trade, but not much of the population.
+However, in 1892, Portugal made Guinea a separate military district, to promote its occupation.
+The Portuguese abandoned their policy of trade and neutrality and became militarily involved in the region, as part of the Portuguese campaigns of pacification and occupation.
+The years between 1879 and 1891 were marked by riverine and amphibious operations against hostile coastal kingdoms.
+All the Muslim Fula kingdoms in the interior recognized Portuguese sovereignty over the territory in 1892 in exchange for autonomous rule, and from there on the Portuguese were able to recruit great numbers of Muslim auxiliaries to annex the remaining polities in the interior, who were animistic.